elijahr/nim-debra/docs/guide/thread-registration.md

 3. **Don't share handles**: Each thread needs its own handle
 4. **Respect limits**: Don't exceed MaxThreads parameter

+## Current Limitations

+### Thread Slot Lifetime

+Thread slots are held for the thread's lifetime.
+Once a thread registers, its slot remains occupied until the manager is destroyed.
+There is currently no explicit deregistration API.

+If a thread exits after registration, its slot remains allocated and cannot be reused until the entire manager shuts down.
+This means the effective thread limit is determined by the peak number of threads that register over the manager's lifetime, not the number of concurrent threads.

+**Implication**: Plan your `MaxThreads` parameter based on the total number of threads that will register throughout your application's lifetime, not just the concurrent thread count.

 ## Troubleshooting

 ### "Maximum threads already registered"